Stylback/home-server/README.md

 Now go back to your Proxy Host for `nginx.domain.tld` and click `Edit`, go to to SSL and add your certificate from the drop-down list.
 For added security, enable __Force SSL__ and __HSTS__.
 Finally, visit `nginx.domain.tld` and ensure that everything is working as intended.

+Will mention more about credentials and accessability lists in NGINX Proxy Manager.

 ### Part 4: Set up remote SSH

 First we need to decide on a port we will expose, look through the [list](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers) and add a port-forwarding rule for that port in your router.
 Next, visit `nginx.domain.tld`.
 Log in and navigate to `Streams`, add a new stream with: